hrach24/calculator/readme.txt

 Update

-1. Now C button is working, wich means clear, we can clear all expression that we have in input.
-2. Now we cant type any method buttons after, if they are already exist
-3. In real calculator clickng on number after equal button is working, now we can write new expression
+ 1. Style is complated
+ 2. Fixed bugs, for example now we can type - button and count negative numbers